-- When you create a master encryption key with the protection mode set to "HSM", the Vault service stores the key version within a hardware security module (HSM) to provide a layer of physical security.
+- When you create an AES symmetric master encryption key with the protection mode set to HSM, the Vault service stores the key version within a hardware security module (HSM) to provide a layer of physical security.
 (When you create a secret, secret versions are base64-encoded and encrypted by a master encryption key, but are not stored within the HSM.)
-Any given key version or secret version, after it’s created, is replicated within the service infrastructure as a measure of protection against hardware failures.
+After you create the resources, the service maintains copies of any given key version or secret version within the service infrastructure to provide resilience against hardware failures.
 Key versions of HSM-protected keys are not otherwise stored anywhere else and cannot be exported from an HSM.

 - ENVELOPE ENCRYPTION